Yugoslavia men's national handball team: Modern Handball

 Yugoslavia played its first international small handball match in 1956 at the Tashmaidan Stadium in Belgrade against Sweden, the current world champions at the time.
 A draw was reached 6:6, and due to cloud cover the match was declared invalid.
 Yugoslav handball began to rise in the early 1970s reaching its height until 1990.
 At the time it was the most-winning handball team in the world, winning three medals at the Olympic Games, four at the World Championships, five at the Mediterranean Games, one at the Goodwill Games, three at the World Handball Cups and two at the Handball Super Leagues.
 The biggest successes are the gold medals at the 1972 and 1984 Olympic Games, as well as the gold medal at the 1986 World Championship.

+Following the breakup

 The team ceased to exist after the split of Yugoslavia in June 1991.
-Three former Yugoslav republics have since gone on to win medals at major competitions: Croatia fifteen, Serbia four and Slovenia two.
-In the period from 2003 to 2020, Croatia was considered one of the best teams in international handball, winning the gold medal at the 2004 Summer Olympics and the 2003 World Championship, in addition to consistently earning major championship medals.
+Three former Yugoslav republics have since gone on to win medals at major competitions: Croatia sixteen, Serbia four and Slovenia two.
+Croatia is considered one of the best teams in international handball, winning the gold medal at the 2004 Summer Olympics and the 2003 World Championship, in addition to consistently earning major championship medals to this day (as of 2026).